Nergy101/blog/routes/blogs/pocketbase-is-boss-2.md

 [PocketBase](https://pocketbase.io) is a backend service in a single file.
 It's being built as a framework in Go with a SQLite database backing.
 As said it is available to use as a framework, but not only that.
 It's also available as a database + backend application that encompasses most of the basic development work.
 Think of authentication (O-Auth), managing SQL tables with different relationships, APIs on this data, and real-time feeds.

-Another thing;
+Check out the [PocketBase demo](https://pocketbase.io/demo/) to get a feel for what PocketBase is capable of and what the UI looks like.

-The documentation is GREAT!
-While extending PocketBase functionality with Javascript, the documentation is up-to-date and very searchable.
-One example is the recent update to version 0.23.
-This had quite a few breaking changes, which were well-documented and easy to follow.
+Another thing; The documentation is GREAT!
+While extending PocketBase functionality with custom Javascript endpoints, etc. the documentation has always been up-to-date and very searchable.
+The docs are easy to follow and understand, and breaking changes are well-documented and easy to follow.

 ## Getting Started

 Let's have a quick look at how to get started with PocketBase.

 Self-host in your preferred way, either with Docker or simply by running the executable.
 Then visit `localhost:8090/_/` to be visited by the dashboard.
 Within this dashboard, we can manage the authentication providers, database schema, the data inside, logging, and different kinds of settings.

+Don't want to self-host?
+Use [PocketHost](https://pockethost.io/) for a managed PocketBase experience that keeps the zero-config feel without managing servers yourself.
+Of course you still get full access to all the features of PocketBase.

 Managing your data schema is really easy & visual, Just add the fields you want for a collection, and you're done!
 Notice how there are some quite complex types you can add easily like rich text editor texts, emails, and whole files.
 Also, take special mention of the 'relation' type which allows for configuring 1-n or n-1 or 1-1 relationships between different collections.